-The parcels subject to donation to the Potter Valley Tribe are surrounded by private property and other PG&E lands.
-The parcels are accessible via the county road (sometimes referred to as Eel River Road or Elk Mountain Road) and a portion of Oat Gap Road, and Ridgeway Highway.
+The parcels subject to donation to the Potter Valley Tribe are surrounded by private property, other PG&E lands, and National Forest System lands managed by the Mendocino National Forest.
+The parcels are accessible via the county road (sometimes referred to as Eel River Road or Elk Mountain Road).